bik3te/myPortableKB/tools/ADExplorer.md

 * [etc.](https://docs.microsoft.com/en-us/windows/desktop/adschema/attributes-all).

 > Many attributes in Active Directory have a data type (syntax) called Integer8.
 These 64-bit numbers (8 bytes) often represent time in 100-nanosecond intervals.
 If the Integer8 attribute is a date - i.e. pwdLastSet - AD Explorer will automatically make the conversion into readable one.
-If the attribute is an interval - i.e. lockoutDuration - you will have to [convert it](https://github.com/bik3te/Scripts/blob/master/Int8_to_interval.py)
+If the attribute is an interval - i.e. lockoutDuration - you will have to [convert it](https://github.com/bik3te/Scripts/blob/master/Int8_to_interval.py).

+So do not forget the [password policy analysis](../guidelines/internal/PasspolAuditing.md)...

 ## Nice tricks
 1. You can take a snapshot in order to perform your discovery without anymore querying DCs or running [Net commands](../../tools/NetCommands.md):